statichunt/geeky-hugo/exampleSite/content/blog/creative-side-hustles.md

 ### 6. Start a Laundromat Business

 Why not start a laundromat business?
 Starting a laundry business requires a huge start-up fee.
 However, a laundry business will pay off in the long haul.
-On average, a laundromat business costs around 200,000 \* 100,0000 to start up.
+On average, a laundromat business costs anywhere from 200,000, up to 100,0000 to start up.
 It can take anywhere between 2 and 6 years to earn back your total return on investment.
 The amount of revenue your business earns depends on how busy your business is and which city you live in.

 ### 7. Sell Information